-As of March 31, 2002, our principal source of liquidity was \$279.9 million of cash and short-term investments, a decrease from the balance of \$531.6 million at December 31, 2001.
-Working capital decreased to \$377.2 million at March 31, 2002 from \$617.2 million at December 31, 2001.
+As of June 30, 2002, our principal source of liquidity was \$308.2 million of cash and short-term investments, a decrease from the balance of \$531.6 million at December 31, 2001.
+Working capital decreased to \$432.1 million at June 30, 2002 from \$617.2 million at December 31, 2001.
 These decreases were primarily due to cash used for the acquisition of the FPGA business of Agere on January 18, 2002.
-During the first quarter of 2002, we generated approximately \$4.4 million of cash and cash equivalents from our operations compared with \$19.5 million during the first quarter of 2001.
-This reduction in cash generation was driven primarily by reduced receipts from end customers and distributors in conjunction with lower revenue levels as a result of the significant downturn in the semiconductor and PLD markets, as well as reduced cash flow from stock option exercises.
+During the first six months of 2002, we generated approximately \$35.5 million of cash and cash equivalents from our operating activities compared with \$13.3 million during the first six months of 2001.
+This increase in cash generation was driven primarily by the receipt of federal tax refunds due to the carryback of 2001 net operating losses and overpayment of 2001 estimated taxes.
+These refunds more than offset reduced receipts from end customers and distributors in conjunction with lower revenue levels as a result of the significant downturn in the semiconductor and PLD markets, as well as reduced cash flow from stock option exercises.